abhishek-bhattacharjee-job/aws_lambda_web_scraper/README.md

-# AWS lambda web scrapper
+# AWS lambda web scraper
-This code is for web scrapping using AWS lambda
+This code is for web scraping using AWS lambda

 ## Getting Started
 Clone the repository to your local machine: